 Natelegé Whaley is a culture journalist and a former staff reporter for Mic.
-She has also written for Pitchfork, Eater, Vibe and other outlets.
-Whaley's beats include hip-hop's impact on the wider culture, reproductive justice and human interest stories related to excessive policing.
+She has also written for NBCNews, Pitchfork, Eater, Teen Vogue, Vibe and other outlets.
+Whaley's beats include black womanhood in popular culture, hip-hop's impact on the wider culture, and reproductive justice.

-Her reporting has been cited in Vogue, Teen Vogue, Glamour and other outlets.
+Her reporting has been cited in Vogue, Vulture, Teen Vogue, Glamour and other outlets.

 The pressure for the 'Over It' singer to bury her mental health issues reveals a lack of empathy for Black women.

 Following Monday's episode of Revolt TV's State of the Culture, Remy Ma's commentary on former NFL player Antonio Brown's rape allegations stirred up frustrations with how sexual violence is discussed in hip-hop media.

 At the start of New York Fashion Week, rapper Jidenna sits in a hotel room where artist Nira Alamgir is painting henna on his hand as he chats over the phone with me.
 "It's rainy, but I'm feeling sunny," he laughs, oozing excitement for the night ahead.

 2019 is rich with rap collaborations - and women in hip-hop are leading the way.
 Finding the most success is Megan Thee Stallion and Nicki Minaj's "Hot Girl Summer" featuring Ty Dolla Sign's raspy melodies on the hook.